12 Shiv Sena MPs shift allegiance to Shinde, claim Thackeray sought alliance with BJP | Politics

 However, the decision to suspend 12 BJP MLAs from the Maharashtra assembly for one year in July last year created doubts in the BJP ranks about the sincerity of the Sena's desire to revive the alliance with the BJP.

-Shewale claimed that Thackeray had presented the MPs with three options – an alliance with the BJP, going it alone and continuing with the Maharashtra Vikas Aghadi coalition with Congress and NCP.
+Shewale claimed that Thackeray had presented the MPs with three options – an alliance with the BJP, going it alone and continuing with the Maharashtra Vikas Aghadi coalition with the Congress and the NCP.

 ''We have merely chosen the first option suggested by Thackeray,'' he said.